Memorizing a textbook, although it’s a heavy process, can sometimes be the only way to make sure you pass a particular class.

-Memorisation takes time.
-That’s why a general rule of thumb is to revisit what you’ve learned, and actively recall it, in intervals.
+Memorization takes time.
+That’s why a general rule of thumb is to revisit what you’ve learned and actively recall it, in intervals.
 A good system is a day, weekly, fortnightly, monthly system.
 But do whatever feels best.

 The final approach is to apply what you’ve learned.
 This means answering questions.
 And lots of them.

 Thankfully good textbooks will have example questions, testing the material you read, included inside.
 Otherwise, you can practice with topic-based resources you can find all over the web.

 The important thing is you practice, get things wrong, and understand why you got things wrong.
 Thus helping you understand a book.
 And, as a consequence, better memorize it.

 How to Memorize A Textbook: Effective Memorization Techniques

 Here’s where I’ll get more into the weeds as to what you should do next once you’ve settled on your book.

 Invented by eight-time World Memory Champion Dominic O’Brien, the Dominic system is a great method to remember strings of digits (values, rates, etc).